-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 Q1 revenue was $11.1 million, 49% below last year due to lower overall volumes of bulk sales to contract and spot customers.
 This also included one dishonored contract that is subject to ongoing litigation.
 We also saw lower pricing.
 We flagged these market dynamics on our last call, as you may remember.

 Putting this in perspective, our results last year were mostly from one market, Canada.
-Our sales are from one primary product, bulk cannabis extract, and we sold to newer, less sophisticated cannabis companies, finding our way in a new industry.
+Our sales are from one primary product, bulk cannabis extract, and we sold to newer, less sophisticated cannabis companies finding our way in a new industry.
 We are extremely pleased to be one of the very few Canadian cannabis companies to be profitable in our first year.
 This was no small feat.

 As expected with any new market, there were underlying growing pains that emerged in the Canadian market which were also heightened and exacerbated by COVID-19.
 LP manufacturers are unable to convert bulk concentrate into finished consumer products at scale.
 This is just a fact.
-Add to this there has been an agonizingly slow roll-out of cannabis stores in Ontario, Canada’s largest market.
-Complications from the COVID-19 pandemic are expected to further extend this issue with slower construction and opening of stores, even once licensed.
+Add to this, there has been an agonizingly slow roll-out of cannabis stores in Ontario, Canada’s largest market.
+Complications from COVID-19 pandemic are expected to further extend this issue with slower construction and opening of stores, even once licensed.

 Adding all of this together, too few manufacturers being able to create Cannabis 2.0 products to the small retail distribution network and slower than expected entry by larger pharma and CPG, we ended up with an over-abundance of bulk resin and distillate in the market.
 This created significant downward pressure on our pricing and volumes and resulted in lower Q1 revenues and margins for MPL Canada.